FrostSource/body_holsters/workshop_description.md

 Your weapon switch menu remains fully functional so you can mix your play-style between holsters and menus.
 Picking a weapon from the menu accidentally will not remove it from its body slot, but placing it into a different slot will remove it from its previous slot.

 [h2]Console Commands[/h2]

+Console commands allow you to customize and tweak the addon while playing.
+They are not required to use the addon, and for most users the default values will provide a good experience.

 If you don't know how to use the console, follow this guide: https://steamcommunity.com/sharedfiles/filedetails/?id=2040205272